 Most commodity traders, however, do not take physical ownership of the goods.
 Commodity speculators or traders take a financial position (long or short) on a commodity.
 This can be done using an online trading platform.
 Commodities can also be traded as spread bets (UK and Ireland only) or contracts for difference (CFDs).

+Some of the most popular commodities include crude oil, natural gas, gold and silver.
+Other commonly traded commodities include heating oil, sugar, corn, coffee, wheat and soybean.
+Coffee Arabica and Robusta are also popular within the soft commodities market, so learn how to trade coffee.
 The most actively traded commodities will differ depending on how the markets are performing.
 For instance, a highly volatile petroleum market may attract more price speculators.
 This increases both volume and open interest:

-Those traders just starting out would benefit from learning how to read charts.
+Most commodity traders incorporate technical analysis into their trading plan.
+Technical analysis involves utilising previous price movement data to estimate future price movements.
+These traders just starting out would benefit from learning how to read trading charts.
 A basic understanding of charts could help you anticipate a potential market move.
 A starting point would be to look at the price chart of a market you are interested in trading.

 Trading the trend is one of the golden rules of trading.
 For instance, basic technical analysis suggests that the ideal time to buy an up-trending commodity is when it is breaking out to new highs.
 However, technical analysis does not guarantee results of course.